Andy Warhol: Early life and education

-As a teenager, Warhol graduated from Schenley High School in 1945, and also won a Scholastic Art and Writing Award.
-After graduating from high school, his intentions were to study art education at the University of Pittsburgh in the hope of becoming an art teacher, but his plans changed and he enrolled in the Carnegie Institute of Technology, now Carnegie Mellon University in Pittsburgh, where he studied commercial art.
+Warhol excelled in school and won a Scholastic Art and Writing Award.
+After graduating from Schenley High School in 1945, he enrolled at the Carnegie Institute of Technology in Pittsburgh, where he studied commercial art.
 During his time there, Warhol joined the campus Modern Dance Club and Beaux Arts Society.
 He also served as art director of the student art magazine, Cano, illustrating a cover in 1948 and a full-page interior illustration in 1949.
 These are believed to be his first two published artworks.
 Warhol earned a Bachelor of Fine Arts in pictorial design in 1949.
-Later that year, he moved to New York City and began a career in magazine illustration and advertising.